-1. Yellow head, legs and thorax; abdomen may be same colour or darkened brown.
-2-3 bristles anterodorsally in the apical third of the hind femur. ruficornis
+1. Yellow head, legs and thorax (occasionally the thorax is darker, but it is then separated from kerteszii by the single katepisternal bristle and from dudai by the 2-3 anterodorsal bristles on the hind femora); the abdomen may be same colour or darkened brown.
+2-3 bristles anterodorsally on the apical third of the hind femur.
+The katepisternum has one strong bristle.

+ruficornis